-To make this snowflake, I used cotton thread size 10 and a 2 mm crochet hook.
+I used cotton thread size 10 and a 2 mm crochet hook for this snowflake motif.
 Its final size is 10 cm (about 4 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.

 - Round 1: Ch 1, 12 sc in the ring, pull the thread end to tighten the ring and join with sl st in first sc.

 - Round 2: Ch 4 (counts as tr), 1 tr in same stitch, 2 tr in next sc, * ch 3, 2 tr in each of next 2 sc; repeat from * 5 times, ch 3 and join with sl st in 4th ch of first ch4.

 - Round 3: Ch 1, sc in same st, sc in next tr, * ch 3, sc in next 2 tr, in ch-3 sp work (sc, ch 3, tr, ch 8 and sl st in 8th ch from hook to create picot, tr, ch 3, sc) **, sc in 2 tr; repeat from * 5 times and from * to ** once more.
 Join with sl st in first sc.

 - Round 4: Sl st in next sc and in ch-3 sp, ch 1, * in ch-3 sp work (2 sc, ch 6 and sl st in 6th ch from hook to create picot, 2 sc), ch 4, 3 sc in ch-8 loop, in same loop work (ch 6 and sl st in 6th ch from hook, 3 sc) 3 times, ch 4; repeat from * 6 times.
 Join with sl st in first sc.